networknt/light-doc/content/design/idempotency.md

 - The call could fail midway while the server is fulfilling the operation, leaving the work in limbo.

-- The call could succeed, but the connection break before the server can tell its client about it.
+- The call could succeed, but the connection breaks before the server can tell its client about it.

 Any one of these leaves the client that made the request in an uncertain situation.